 How much do you plan on paying for college?
-Most people say they don’t want to go into debt paying for college, but with the prices skyrocketing every year, how can you afford it without taking out loans?
-In this article, I will address the best strategies to paying for college without going into extreme debt.
+Most people say they don’t want to go into debt paying for college tuition, but with the cost of college skyrocketing every academic year, how can you afford it without taking out private loans?
+In this article, I will address the best strategies to paying for a United States college without going into extreme debt.
 We’ll talk about the strategies and creative ways to get the colleges to pay you to attend.

 We’ve written so many articles around this topic because our organization firmly believes you should know your financial options surrounding college funding.
 We’ve been doing this for over 30 years and we have seen colleges and universities around the country get more and more wealthy while piling on students with debt that will take a lifetime to repay.
-Although we are seeing more government intervention into college debt, we don’t believe this will last and know it is best to take matters into your hands and be the captain of your own ship!
-Here are the 3 best strategies to pay for college.
+Although we are seeing more federal government intervention into student loan debt with repayment options, we don’t believe this will last and know it is best to take matters into your hands and be the captain of your own ship!
+Let’s eliminate the idea of private student loans, federal student loans, and a college savings plan being the only way to pay for these high college costs.
+We have good news, here are the 3 best strategies to pay for college and get a college degree.

 1) Know your options early on in the process

-Although financial aid and colleges change their funding opportunities on an annual basis, you can still educate yourself and get a good financial strategy in place before your senior year.
+Although federal student aid and colleges change their funding opportunities and financial need criteria on an annual basis, you can still educate yourself and get a good financial strategy in place before your senior year.
 Understanding your options, planning how many children will be in college at the same time, and knowing how to protect your assets from being scrutinized by colleges will work in your favor.

-A good financial strategy is important but what might be even more important is instilling in your students that they need to be a desirable candidate for colleges.
-Schools are willing to pay for high-performing students.
+A good strategy, regardless of your financial situation, is important but what might be even more important is instilling in your students that they need to be desirable candidates for colleges.
+Schools are willing to give free money to high-performing students.
 It’s their job to have the best of the best on their campus.
 Make sure that your student keeps up with their GPA and class rank all 4 years and not just their junior and senior year.
 I see many students come to us after they goofed off their freshman or sophomore year and it truly hurts their opportunities come senior year.
 Sheltering assets on the FAFSA or looking at long-term financial strategies with a planner won’t help you if your student is not paying attention to their studies and coursework.
 It must be a two-fold system.

 2) Bundle up opportunities

-Financial strategies are never a one-size-fits-all especially when it comes to college funding.
+Financial strategies are never a one-size-fits-all and it’s a good idea to talk to a professional especially when it comes to college funding.
 There are several ways to make it work for you and bundling multiple opportunities is one of the best ways to reduce your financial exposure.
-Bundling institutional scholarships, private scholarships, grants, subsidized and unsubsidized loans, and also money from work-study or employee benefits will help optimize your funding options.
+Bundling institutional scholarships, private scholarships, a pell grant, state grants, savings plans, federal loans, and also money from a work-study program or employee benefits will help optimize your funding options.

-We’ve had students in the past get an academic scholarship that covered tuition and fees and then the student went on to become RA (resident advisors) and got their room and board covered.
+We’ve had students in the past get an academic scholarship that covered tuition and fees and then the student went on to become resident advisor (work-study jobs) and got their room and board covered.
 This is a fantastic way to find ways to reduce your out-of-pocket expense for school.
 This is why we say to start early with your strategy so you can figure out what is the best way to structure the perfect package for you.

 Another option would be if you were both a high-performing athlete and a strong student.
 This is one of our biggest tips for the athletes in our program.
 Often, we make sure they are getting both an athletic scholarship AND an academic-based scholarship.
 First off, you are much more desirable to a school if you have both going for you.
 Secondly, it gives you a backup plan if the athletic route doesn’t work out for you.
 We have seen students have coaching conflicts, athletic injuries, and a few other issues that come with being a collegiate athlete.
 Our advice is to bundle to avoid losing any of your financial opportunities.